We are very fortunate to have Dr Ken Cameron and Dr John Ward practicing in our clinic.

 Please bring any x-rays and scans you have of your condition.

 There is no need to fast prior, in fact it is best if you drink lots of water before coming.
-Wearing loose clothing that allows easy exposure of the knees or tendon injury site is recomended.
+Wearing loose clothing that allows easy exposure of the knees or tendon injury site is recommended.

 PRP Injection Procedure